sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 In addition, the new object inherits all of the other properties on its parents.
 These properties have the same permission bits as on the parents.
 If the `c` permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on the parent.
 The initial value of every inherited property is clear; see the description of the built-in function clear_property() for details.

 If the intended owner of the new object has a property named `ownership_quota` and the value of that property is an integer, then create() treats that value as a quota.
 If the quota is less than or equal to zero, then the quota is considered to be exhausted and create() raises E_QUOTA instead of creating an object.
 Otherwise, the quota is decremented and stored back into the `ownership_quota` property as a part of the creation of the new object.

+> Note: In ToastStunt, this is disabled by default with the "OWNERSHIP_QUOTA" option in options.h

 **Function: `owned_objects`**